-Projects requesting carryover allocations of Federal Credits will be charged 3 percent of the Federal Credit carryover amount and 1 percent of the annual State Credit amount (if applicable) for which the project is eligible.
-This is due at the time the carryover application is submitted.
-This fee is nonrefundable and will not be adjusted if the final tax credit amount is reduced, or the tax credits are returned or unused.
+Projects requesting Carryover Allocations of Competitive Credits will be charged 3 percent of the Federal Credit Carryover amount.
+This is due at the time the Carryover Application is submitted.
+This fee is nonrefundable and will not be adjusted if the Final Tax Credit amount is reduced, or the Tax Credits are returned or unused.